 2. Don't use Word -- use Notepad or something very simple.

-(There is a "Word cleanup" button, but it doesn't work as well as the solutions suggested above.)
+<-- There is also a "Word cleanup" button, though it may not work as well as the solutions suggested above.

 For discussion forums, you can post, then go back to your post and click "Edit", and get rid of the extra code.